nprapps/nprapps.github.com/_posts/2016-12-16-all-songs-considered-poll.markdown

 ---
 layout: post
-title: "How We Cleaned Up And Ranked Our Listeners Favorite Albums of 2016"
+title: "How We Cleaned Up And Ranked Our Listeners' Favorite Albums of 2016"
 description: A messy process for messy data

 author: Lisa Charlotte Rost